 This is my “All About Interest” business plan.
 This is a dividend growth plan that will focus on investing in sound companies that meet certain criteria listed below.
 These are companies that typically have a long track record of paying and increasing their dividend each year at rates higher than inflation.
+A business, whether that be an established business or a startup, may have had its 409A valuation to determine its value, it may be wise to look into that to see how that can help with making investment choices.

 While this plan is long overdue in writing, I’ve had it formulated in my head for some time.
 Alongside some careful budgeting (why is budgeting important?), I hope my plan will help some others create their plan for financial independence (FI).